michaelaye/pyrise/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-hirise-tools could always use more documentation, whether as part of the
+hirise_tools could always use more documentation, whether as part of the
-official hirise-tools docs, in docstrings, or even on the web in blog posts,
+official hirise_tools docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback